Alternative Business Calculation Adjustment

 Property Tax Reimbursement

 The Property Tax Reimbursement (PTR) Program reimburses eligible senior citizens or disabled persons for property tax increases.
-Eligible residents must file a 2012 Property Tax Reimbursement Application (Form PTR-1 or PTR-2) by June 3, 2013.
-The 2012 PTR applications are expected to be mailed in mid to late February.
+Eligible residents must file a 2012 Property Tax Reimbursement Application (Form PTR-1 or PTR-2) by the extended due date of September 16, 2013.
+The original due date was June 3, 2013.

 Income Limits.
 With very few exceptions, all income received during the year, including income which is not required to be reported on Form NJ-1040, must be taken into account to determine eligibility for the property tax reimbursement.
 The limits apply regardless of marital/civil union status.
 However, if an applicant’s status is married/CU couple, combined income of both spouses/CU partners must be reported.